-A class action lawsuit is a legal suit filed against a defendant by a group of individuals with a common interest who may not be able to pursue individual cases.
+A group of individuals with a common interest can file a class action lawsuit against a defendant when they are unable to pursue individual cases.
 The group assigns the lead plaintiff to file a lawsuit on behalf of all group members.
 The lead plaintiff works along with their lawyer and communicates updates to the group.
 The basis of a class action is typically one of the following:

 - Defective product